1-800-935-2620 Speak to a Tour Expert

 Cesky Krumlov

 Today is a free for you to enjoy as you please.
-Perhaps take an optional guided walking tour of the town, which lets you in on the mysteries that lie behind every shopfront and house on the crooked laneways.
+Perhaps take an optional guided castle tour, which lets you in on the mysteries that lie behind every corner of this stronghold dating back to 1253.
 For those who want a bit more culture, you could visit the Egon Schiele Art Centrum and browse the gallery that's dedicated to the Austrian painter.
 If you’re after something more active, jump into a canoe and check out the town from a different perspective – on the Vltava River.

 Meals: Breakfast